3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 ```

-3. Walk back thorough yesterday's Express Router lesson and refactor this app with the following:
+3. Walk back through yesterday's Express Router lesson and refactor this app with the following:

     - A `controllers/todos.js` file
     - Move your `/todos` route to the file.